Motivational quotes are ruining your life

 I should write a book of “demotivational” social media quotes.
 Maybe pissing others off will be the boost they need to stop looking for the strength to work via social media and get down to butt-in-chair work instead?

-So maybe next time, instead of looking at inspirational social media quotes on building doors, you should actually try building one.
+So maybe next time, instead of looking at inspirational social media quotes on building doors to create opportunities, you should actually get out a hammer and build one.